vipulranjansahu/traffic_processing_sdk/README.md

 $ .\Debug\traffic_processor.exe <brokers> <topic>
 ```
 - Note : If face any issue try rebuilding
-Type URL and hit enter to make an HTTP request and produce a message to Kafka.
+-Type URL and hit enter to make an HTTP request and produce a message to Kafka.